+By Mark Ainsdale.
+Last Updated 8th April 2021.
+Welcome to our guide on serious injury car accident compensation.
 Even the safest of drivers can be involved in a road traffic accident unfortunately and many times due to another driver’s negligence or carelessness.
 Figures by the Department of Transport show that in 2016, 181,384 people were involved in a road traffic accident, 1,792 of those were killed and 24,101 seriously injured.

 Car accidents sometimes occur where no-one is found to be liable and were caused by circumstances that could not have been predicted, but in the majority of cases, someone is at fault either by negligence, reckless or dangerous driving or simply through not paying attention.

 A whole variety of injuries can be caused when someone is involved in a car accident ranging from mild to extremely severe and also death.
 Injuries resulting from a car accident can have devastating consequences on the victim’s life and can have a lasting impact for years to come.
-Car accident compensation payouts can at least help with the financial burden being injured can bring and also give some piece of mind and justice to those injured through no fault of their own.
+Car accident compensation payouts can at least help with the financial burden being injured can bring and also give some peace of mind and justice to those injured through no fault of their own.

 Select a Section

 - A guide to serious injury car accident compensation UK.

 - Disability caused by a serious car accident .

 - Paralysed by a serious car accident.

 - No Win No Fee car accident compensation